Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 }
 ```
 There is a nice illustration of this in example § 29.8.
+See also jai\examples\system_info for how to display info of your OS and the hardware on which it runs.

 ## 26.4 Inserting code with #insert
 The **#insert** directive inserts a piece of compile-time generated code represented as a string (or code that has been represented as data in some other way) into a procedure or a struct.